-Masks are ancient traditions and wisdom.
+Masks embody ancient traditions and wisdom,

 In this painting,